Please see the Club Calendar or Teamsnap for COP Fall Airbag training times.

 Who Can Ramp?

-The SAFSC & Winsport Airbag Ramp at Canada Olympic Park is open to all freestyle club athletes who hold a valid CFSA membership.
-There is no minumum age to use the ramp but all athletes will be assessed by coaches individually to see if they have the skills to safely use the ramp.
+The Winsport Airbag Ramp at Canada Olympic Park & Red Deer Water Ramp is open to all freestyle club athletes who hold a valid CFSA membership.
+There is no minimum age to use the ramp but all athletes will be assessed by coaches individually to see if they have the skills to safely use the ramp.

 How to get to the Ramp?